Talwinder Singh Parmar: Militancy

 On 9 September 1981, Lala Jagat Narain was assassinated.
 Jagat was a former Punjab Legislative Assembly member and a former Member of Parliament.
 He was also the founder of Hind Samachar.
-Jagat was an outspoken critic of Jarnail Singh Bhindranwale and of the Khalistan movement and had been accused of portraying Sikh gurus as "lovers of wine and women".
-Talwinder Singh Parmar claimed responsibility.
+Jagat was an outspoken critic of Jarnail Singh Bhindranwale and of the Khalistan movement.
+Parmar claimed responsibility.
+Bhindranwale would be accused of the murder and offered himself to the police for arrest on 20 September 1981.